skeddles/react-playground/src/Notes/Notes.md

 This is just some notes on React, for my own reference.
 Not you.
 Stop looking at my notes.

+## Immutability

+React prefers immutability, which means constant variables that don't change, and functions that don't change any data outside of their scope, except with hooks.

 ## Conditional Rendering

 ```